KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Git(Workshop)/README.md

 *NOTE:*
 You can configure custom credentials managers to work with git.

+*OPTIONAL: DIFFERENCES BETWEEN GIT FETCH AND GIT PULL (AI GENERATED BUT ACCURATE)*

+The primary difference between git fetch and git pull lies in how they update your local repository and working directory with changes from a remote repository.

+*Git Fetch:*

+Purpose: git fetch is used to download commits, files, and refs from a remote repository into your local repository.
+Fetching is what you do when you want to see what everybody else has been working on.
+It's the command that tells your remote repositories to send the latest version of everything they have that you don't.
+Effect on Local Repository: When you execute git fetch, Git retrieves the updates made to the remote repository (commits, branches, etc.) and stores them in your local repository under special references.
+These updates are not merged into your current branch or reflected in your working directory.
+This allows you to review the changes before deciding what to merge locally.

+Use Case: Fetching is useful when you want to review recent changes to the project, compare them with your local work, or prepare for a merge.
+It's a safe way to bring your repository up to date without altering your working directory.

+*Git Pull:*

+Purpose: git pull is essentially a combination of git fetch followed by git merge.
+When you execute git pull, Git will fetch the branch from the remote repository and immediately attempt to merge it into the current active branch in your local repository.
+Effect on Local Repository: Unlike git fetch, git pull updates both your local repository and your working directory.
+It merges changes fetched from the remote repository into your current branch, potentially modifying files in your working directory.

+Use Case: Pulling is typically used when you're ready to update your local branch with the latest changes from the remote repository and merge them into your work.
+It's a convenient way to synchronize your local repository with the remote, especially when you're working alone or when you're confident that the merge will not result in conflicts.

+*Summary:*

+Safety and Control: git fetch offers more safety and control over the update process because it allows you to review changes before integrating them into your local branches.
+This makes it ideal for collaborative environments where understanding changes before merging is crucial.

+Convenience: git pull is more convenient for quickly updating your branch with remote changes, especially in scenarios where merge conflicts are unlikely or easily resolved.
+It combines fetching and merging into a single step.

 <br>
 THIS IS NOT A COMPLETE LIST OF EVERYTHING GIT CAN DO, however it's a solid base to get you started.
 <br>